Nikola Kalinić (basketball)

-Nikola Kalinić (Никола Калинић; born 8 November 1991) is a Serbian professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
-He is also a former Serbian national basketball team player.
-He is a tall small forward and he is often considered as one of the best players at his position within European basketball.
+Nikola Kalinić Kalina (Никола Калинић Kalina; born 8 November 1991) is a Serbian professional basketball coach and former player who currently serves as an assistant coach for Crvena zvezda.
+A tall small forward, he also represented the Serbian national basketball team.

 Professional career

 Early years

 Kalinić made his professional debut with his hometown team Spartak Subotica.
 In the 2010–11 season, he played with KK Novi Sad, and then from 2011 to 2013, he played with Vojvodina Srbijagas.

 In July 2013, he signed a three-year contract with Radnički Kragujevac.
 Over 25 games played in the ABA League, he averaged 6.4 points and 4 rebounds per game.

 Crvena zvezda

-On 21 July 2014, Kalinić signed a three-year contract with Crvena zvezda.
-In his debut EuroLeague season, he averaged 9.2 points, 3.9 rebounds and 2 assists per game, over 24 games played.
+On 21 July 2014, Kalinić signed a three-year contract with Crvena zvezda.In his debut EuroLeague season, he averaged 9.2 points, 3.9 rebounds and 2 assists per game, over 24 games played.
 In his first season with the club, he won a triple crown, winning the Serbian League, Serbian Cup, and ABA League.